john-doherty/mixpanel-lite/README.md

 <script src="mixpanel-lite.min.js"></script>
 ```

-I've only added the methods I need, we can tweak this overtime but it might be best to keep it _lite_
+At present only the following methods are supported:

 ```js
 // setup mixpanel